 Jeff Trant '08 is a fourth-generation social worker on his mother's side, but he knew it would take more than good genes to make him a good practitioner.
 That's why he chose the Boston College Graduate School of Social Work and that's why he leapt at the opportunity to work with Maurice "Moe" Boisvert for his final-year field placement.

-Boisvert, who teaches an introductory macro social work course at the GSSW, is also the president and chief executive officer of Youth Opportunities Upheld, Inc. (YOU, Inc.), a leading child welfare and behavioral health organization in Worcester.
+Boisvert, who teaches an introductory macro social work course at the GSSW, is also the former president and chief executive officer of Youth Opportunities Upheld, Inc. (YOU, Inc.), a leading child welfare and behavioral health organization in Worcester.

 "Moe is recognized nationally as a social work manager, really living the mission of the organization," says Trant.
 "I just look up to him as a person and a professional and try to take the values he taught me and put them into practice."